Bukit Timah Satellite Earth Station

 The Bukit Timah Satellite Earth Station (Chinese: 武吉知马卫星地面站; Stesen Satelit Bumi Bukit Timah) is the second satellite earth station in Singapore after Sentosa Satellite Earth Station in Sentosa Island.

 The station is located in Bukit Timah near Chantek flyover between the Bukit Timah Expressway (BKE) and Pan Island Expressway (PIE).
+Motorists entering Singapore via the Causeway see this as their first landmark after Woodlands.

-As it is located next to the BKE, motorists coming into Singapore via the causeway see this as their first landmark other than Woodlands.
+In early 2026 the station's two disused satellite dishes were removed.